-The applicant is a Trained Graduate Teacher (Biology) in Kendriya Vidyalaya (KV, for short) No. II, Naval Base, Kochi.
-Aggrieved by the impugned orders A/1 dated 30.05.2005 transferring him to KV, Army Area, Pune and A/2 dated 6.6.2005 relieving him from KV No. II, Naval Base, Kochi, in absentia, the applicant has filed this O.A. mainly praying for call for the records leading to issue of A/1 Transfer Order No. F.7-1(D) TGT(BIOL)/2005-KVS(Estt.II) dated 30.05.2005 issued by the second respondent and A/2 relieving order issued by the fourth respondent and quash the same to the extent it relates to the applicant with a direction to the respondents to grant consequential benefits thereof as if the said orders have not been issued.
+The applicant is a Trained Graduate Teacher of Mathematics in Kendriya Vidyalaya (KV, for short), Port Trust.
+Aggrieved by the impugned order (A/4) dated 30.05.2005 transferring her to Donimalai (NDMC) in Bangalore Region, the applicant has filed this O.A. mainly praying for call for the records leading to issue of A/4 Transfer Order No. F.7-1(D)TGT (Math)/2005-KVS(Estt.II) dated 30.05.2005 issued by the second respondent and quash the same to the extent it relates to the applicant and the fifth respondent and direct the respondents to grant consequential benefits thereof as if the said order has not been issued.